DidjaRedo/ts-utils/docs/ts-utils.mapdetailedresults.md

 [Result](./ts-utils.result.md)<!-- -->&lt;T\[\]&gt;

-[Success](./ts-utils.success.md) with an array containing all successful results if all results either suceeded or returned error details listed in `ignore`<!-- -->.
-If any results failed with details that cannot be ignored, returns [Failure](./ts-utils.failure.md) with an concatenated summary of all non-ignorable error mesasges.
+[Success](./ts-utils.success.md) with an array containing all successful results if all results either succeeded or returned error details listed in `ignore`<!-- -->.
+If any results failed with details that cannot be ignored, returns [Failure](./ts-utils.failure.md) with an concatenated summary of all non-ignorable error messages.